ferrous-systems/rust-training/training-slides/src/julia-cheatsheet.md

 * `using Test` -> unit tests, comes preinstalled, can be written in any file, not just inside a `test/` folder.
 * `TestItemRunner.jl` -> with `rust-analyzer`: click on the `Run Test` button atop the `#[test]`
 * `juliaup` -> `rustup`!
 We actually stole the name from them
 * `Documenter.jl` -> `rustdoc`, comes preinstalled (and hence why all Rust docs tend to look the same).
 You could also consider `mdbook` for serving a website.
-You can save yourselve some clicks if you to `std.rs/foo` in your browser search.
+You can save yourself some clicks if you do `std.rs/foo` in your browser search.
 * `LanguageServer.jl` -> `rust-analyzer`, with the VSCode extension getting the most support
 * REPL snippets -> [A Rust playground link](https://play.rust-lang.org/) is the easiest way to share Rust snippets others can run.
 Cool note: They have the top ~100 crates preinstalled in the VMs, so you can use the `rand` crate.
 DevFlow: `cargo new foo` -> `examples` -> setup `divan` -> bench function / test just below it
 * Julia Slack/Zulip/Discourse: Rust people tend to use [Discord]() for the larger community, a [Discourse for devs](), a [Discourse for users](), and a [Zulip for rustc development itself]().
 You'll likely not find as dedicated applied maths / scientific channels in any one given Rust forum as you would in Julia.
 If you do, let me know!
 I'd love to find them.